drhsqlite/fossil-mirror/www/containers.md

 container, waiting for some malefactor to figure out how to abuse it.

-Beware that there’s a limit to this über-jail’s ability to save you when you go and provide a more capable OS layer like this.
+Beware that there’s a limit to this über-jail’s ability to save you when you go and provide a more capable runtime layer like this.
 The container layer should stop an attacker from accessing any files out on the host that you haven’t explicitly mounted into the container’s namespace, but it can’t stop them from making outbound network connections or modifying